 Update for Jan.
 7, 2018: SpaceX successfully launched the mysterious Zuma spacecraft for the U.S. government on Sunday, Jan.
 7, at 8 p.m.
 ET.
 Read our full wrap story (and see the Falcon 9 first stage landing) here: SpaceX Launches Secret Zuma Mission for US Government, Lands Rocket

 SpaceX plans to launch a secret payload known as Zuma on Thursday evening (Nov.
-16), from NASA's Kennedy Space Center (KSC) on Florida's Space Coast.
+16), from Cape Canaveral Air Force Station in Florida.

 And when I say secret, I mean secret; everybody involved with the mission is pretty tight-lipped about it.
 Here's a brief rundown of what we know.
 (Spoiler alert: It isn't much.)

 Aerospace and defense company Northrop Grumman has confirmed that it procured Zuma's launch atop a SpaceX Falcon 9 rocket for the U.S. government.
 But it's unclear which agency is in charge of the Zuma project.
 [The Rockets and Spaceships of SpaceX (Photos)]